Loft Conversion Guide

 Loft conversion bedroom

-Many loft conversions will feature sloping ceilings.
-This could be an issue if you’re planning on spending a lot of time up there.
-This could also cause issues with space as you may struggle to fit certain pieces of furniture around the slopes.
+• Sloping Ceilings Can Be a Challenge - Many loft conversions will have sloping ceilings, and this can be an issue as you may struggle to fit certain pieces of furniture around the slopes.

-Some houses cannot have a loft conversion due to the shape of the roof.
-In these cases, the roof may need to be remodelled, which can come at a very high cost.
+• Not Suitable for All Properties - Some houses can't have a loft conversion due to the shape of the roof, or if there's less than 2.2m of head space.
+In these cases, the roof may need to be remodelled, which can be very costly.

 How to Build a Loft Conversion

-There are many steps involved with building a loft conversion.
-Below is a brief overview of each of the steps that you can expect when it comes to installing a loft conversion at your home:
+Here's a brief overview of what you can expect when it comes to installing a loft conversion in your home:

 Ask a Trade